peteroupc/peteroupc.github.io/bernsupp.md

 2. Flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.
 3. With probability _f_(_j_/_n_), return 1.
 Otherwise, return 0.
 (If _f_(_j_/_n_) can be an irrational number, see "[**Algorithms for General Irrational Constants**](https://peteroupc.github.io/bernoulli.html#Algorithms_for_General_Irrational_Constants)" for ways to sample this irrational probability exactly.)

-As another example, we use the first scheme in the previous section to get the following approximate algorithm for C<sup>2</sup> continuous functions with maximum "slope-of-slope" of _M_:
+As another example, the first scheme in the previous section is used to get the following approximate algorithm for C<sup>2</sup> continuous functions with maximum "slope-of-slope" of _M_:

 1. Calculate _n_ as ceil(_M_/(8\*_&epsilon;_)) (upper bound of the solution to the equation _&epsilon;_ = _M_/(8\*_n_)).
 2. Flip the input coin _n_ times, and let _j_ be the number of times the coin returned 1 this way.
 3. With probability _f_(_j_/_n_), return 1.
 Otherwise, return 0.

-We can proceed similarly with other methods that give an upper bound on the Bernstein-form polynomial approximation error, if they apply to the function _f_ that we seek to approximate.
+Other methods similar to this one can give an upper bound on the Bernstein-form polynomial approximation error, if they apply to the function _f_ to be approximated.

 **Approximate methods for linear functions.** There are a number of approximate methods to simulate _&lambda;_\*_c_, where _c_ > 1 and _&lambda;_ lies in \[0, 1/_c_).  ("Approximate" because this function touches 1 at 1/_c_, so it can't be a factory function.)
 Since the methods use only up to _n_ flips, where _n_ is an integer greater than 0, the approximation will be a polynomial of degree _n_.